-Elevate Fund costs primarily comprise: manager fees; fees paid to NZGCP for the day-to-day management of the fund; and the recharge paid to the Guardians.
+Elevate costs primarily comprise: manager fees; fees paid to NZGCP for the day-to-day management of the fund; and the recharge paid to the Guardians.

 We have prepared prospective financial statements for both the Guardians and the NZ Super Fund.
-The NZ Super Fund estimates assume that earnings will be broadly in line with the long-term estimate (i.e. 7.8% p.a. after costs but before New Zealand tax).
+The NZ Super Fund estimates assume that earnings will be broadly in line with the long-term estimate (7.8% p.a. after costs but before New Zealand tax).
 Some costs are fixed (e.g. audit costs) and can be easily estimated, but the majority are variable (i.e. base and performance fees paid to investment managers or transaction fees paid to the custodian).
 We have prepared estimates of these variable costs based on our expectations of the NZ Super Fund over the year.

-No prospective financial statements are required to be prepared for the Elevate Fund.
+No prospective financial statements are required to be prepared for Elevate.

-Costs incurred and charged to the Elevate Fund by NZGCP in their day-to-day management of that fund will be disclosed in its Statement of Performance Expectations.
+Costs incurred and charged to Elevate by NZGCP in their day-to-day management of that fund are disclosed in NZGCP's Statement of Performance Expectations.